sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 This article is a tentative to explain more globally what is JMX.
 What can we do with it?
 Is it simple to use?
 What are the existing integrations we can use?
 What about its ecosystem?

-- How to use JMX connectors to connect to MBeans servers.
-- How to use JMX to monitor applications internals and create dashboards with JMXTrans and Graphite.
-- How to expose JMX data over HTTP using Jolokia for universal access.
-- How to use JMX to monitor Akka's actors using Kamon.

 ---
 Summary {.summary}